garylirocks/quickrefs/azure-monitor.markdown

 - When sending logs to Log Analytics Workspace, the table used depends what type of collection the resource is using:
   - **Azure diagnostics**: All data is written to `AzureDiagnostic` table
     - Legacy
-    - Its schema is the superset of the schemas of all the different data types being collected
+    - There's a common schema for all resource logs with service-specific fields then added for different log categories.
   - **Resource-specific**: individual tables for each category of the resource
     - Recommended, all service will be migrated to this mode
     - Better performance across ingestion latency and query times